 Congratulations on your decision to join us at Puget Sound!

 Medical health insurance is required for all international students.
-Puget Sound registers students in the LewerMark Insurance plan through the International Programs Office.
+Puget Sound registers students in an insurance plan administered EIIA.
 Students are billed through their Puget Sound financial account.
 Find more information on your health insurance here.

 Housing information can be found on your MyPugetSound portal.
 Please note that the University of Puget Sound is primarily a residential campus and requires all students to live on-campus for their first two years with the university.

 International Student Orientation is mandatory for all F-1 and J-1 students and optional for all dual citizens and Third Culture Kids.
 Find more information on arrival & orientation here.

 Our I-Connect program partners each incoming international student with a current Puget Sound student to ease your transition to the campus community and provide support and encouragement for life at Puget Sound.